SimmonsRitchie/get-pop/README.md

 Command line tool to generates CSVs of population data for specified US states.

-CSVs will be output in data/ in project root.
+CSVs will be output in the current working directory in a directory named 'data'.

 #### Install